Congratulations on getting a Southwest Airlines Interview.

 Can you explain your understanding of the ramp agent role and its responsibilities?

-How do you prioritize tasks when there are multiple aircraft arriving and departing simultaneously?
+How do you prioritize tasks when multiple aircraft are arriving and departing simultaneously?

 Why should we hire you as our ramp agent?